rancher/docs/content/rancher/v2.x/en/overview/installation-options/_index.md

 Rancher can be installed on a single node or a high-availability cluster.

+A high-availability installation is recommended for production.
+A single-node installation may be used for development and testing purposes, but there is no migration path from a single-node to a high-availability installation.
+Therefore, you may want to use a high-availability installation from the start.

+The Rancher server, regardless of the installation method, should always run on nodes that are separate from the downstream user clusters that it manages.
+If Rancher is installed on a high-availability Kubernetes cluster, it should run on a separate cluster from the cluster(s) it manages.

 On a single node, Rancher is installed with Docker and many options are configured with Docker commands.

 On a Kubernetes cluster, Rancher is installed with Helm, and Helm commands are used to pass in configuration options.
 [Helm]({{<baseurl>}}/rancher/v2.x/en/overview/architecture/concepts/#about-helm) is a Kubernetes package manager.